 Any school which received a bye in the preceding year will not receive a bye in the year of competition, if possible.

-(iv) The draws will be placed on the NSWCHSSA Website in February each year, together with rule changes as ratified by the New South Wales Rugby Football League.
+(iv) The draws will be available on the in February each year, and include any rule changes as ratified by the New South Wales Rugby Football League.

 (g) Determination of home and away games

-(i) Home and away games - refer NSWCHSSA Handbook "Determination of Home and Away Games" - Section 5.2.5.
+(i) Home and away games - refer NSWCHSSA Handbook "Determination of Home and Away Games" - .

 (iii) Provide a ground manager to handle all details and this person to be made known to the opposing school.

 (iv) Provide an up-to-date copy of the University and Buckley Shields rules at the playing venue to assist in settling any disputes that may arise.

 (h) Referees/touch judges

 (i) It is no longer the province of the home school to arrange the appointment of a referee.

 (ii) All fixtures must be controlled by a senior qualified, certificated referee correctly attired.